zhouzypaul/cha-ching/README.md

 The Agent buys and sells stock randomly, within its budget
 ![Random Agent](assets/randomAgent.png)

+### Stocks
+There are several kinds of stocks

+1. **Real Stocks**:
+These are real company stock's history data, such as Google's stock, parsed from [Yahoo Finance](https://finance.yahoo.com/).

+2. **Simulated Random Stock**:
+There are purely simulated stocks that fluctuates randomly, either uniformly or according to a normal distribution.

+3. **Simulated Cyclical Stock**:
+Simulate stocks that imitates real world stocks that have trends and cycles.

 ### Markets
 The Market holds a list of different stocks, each fluctuating with time.